PayFabric/Release-Notes/README.md

 **ADDED.** Bulk Wallet Delete - Provide merchants the ability to remove the existing saved wallet records in bulk.

-**ADDED.** Referenced Authorization & Sale Transaction Support - Enable merchants on PayFabric to conduct 'Sale' or 'Authorization' transactions using a previously successful transaction as a reference, eliminating the need to re-enter credit card details.
-This functionality specifically caters to eCommerce businesses that encounter backordered products or delayed shipments, wherein credit card information was not previously stored.
+**ADDED.** Referenced Authorization & Sale Transaction Support - Enable 3rd party integrators to conduct 'Sale' or 'Authorization' transactions using a previously successful transaction as a reference, eliminating the need to re-enter credit card details.
+This new functionality introduced to PayFabric API specifically caters to eCommerce businesses that encounter backordered products or delayed shipments, wherein credit card information was not previously stored.

 **ADDED.** Override Duplicate Wallet - Provide merchants the ability to override the existing wallet record with newly provided data in the case of duplicate entry.